Mintbase/Grants-Program/applications/perun_app_channels.md

 #### Architecture of *go-perun*

 The _go-perun_ library is written in Go.
 It consists of a set of go packages whose relationships are visualized in the architecture diagram below and we will explain in the following.
 The library design follows the dependency inversion principle which means that components are defined as abstract interfaces that can be instantiated as needed for a given application environment.
-In particular, *go-perun* supports different blockchain backends and we have already implementations for Ethereum, Cosmos, and Polkadot with different sets of features available.
+In particular, *go-perun* supports different blockchain backends and we have already implementations for Ethereum, Cosmos, and Mintbase with different sets of features available.
-For Polkadot, the feature set is currently limited to two-party payment channels and we want to extend it to support app channels, which have customizable transaction logic.
+For Mintbase, the feature set is currently limited to two-party payment channels and we want to extend it to support app channels, which have customizable transaction logic.

 At the core of the *go-perun* library lies the `client` package, which holds the channel client and an implementation of the channel protocols.
 For communication with other clients, the client package uses the `wire` package, which is an abstract definition of the communication layer that is to be instantiated with a concrete implementation suitable for the given application context.
 Furthermore, the client package interfaces with the `wallet` package and the `channel` package.
 The `wallet` package and the `channel` package lie at the core of any blockchain backend implementation.
 The `wallet` package provides functionality for account management and signature generation.
 The `channel` package provides the core data structures and functionality for interacting with the blockchain.